 Daily lesson plans are necessary for good teaching.
 All teachers are expected to make written units and prepare daily lesson plans.
-Lesson plans are expected to be planned 3-5 days ahead at all times.
+Lesson plans are expected to be always planned 3-5 days ahead.
 Lesson plan books are to be available for inspection by the building administrator upon request.